Jigsaw City

 her demon and witch powers, with disastrous consequences.

-Nicole’s body is restored by automatic functions of the City of Kurg, but her mind is shattered by re-birth as its living avatar.
+Nicole’s body is restored by automatic functions of the City of Kurg, but her mind is shattered by her re-birth as its living avatar.
 Lost, confused and alone, will Nicole ever return to her home and those she loves or will she forever wander a dying, parallel universe, seeking a home she can’t even remember?

 Meanwhile, the Hunter is also lost and alone, but in immediate peril.
 She emerges from the spatial tear formed by The Void’s final kick at thirty-thousand feet above a strange, alien planet, with absolutely no idea where she is.
 Even worse, she’s lost the power of the elements and been left to her own devices, totally unable to fly.
 Will she survive the fall and find some way to get home or will she remain forever lost?